mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 ## Turning subtle memory errors into loud crashes with ASAN

-By this point, my fuzzing workflow works, but I can run it more efficiently.
+By this point, my fuzzing workflow is functional, but I can run it more efficiently.

 When fuzz testing, you only know when you've found an interesting bug when it causes the target application to crash.
-The problem is that are lots of ways to make a program misbehave without actually crashing it.
+The problem is that are lots of ways to make a program misbehave without crashing it.

 One of the most famous examples of a security bug with no crashes the 2014 [Heartbleed](https://heartbleed.com/) bug in OpenSSL.
 It allowed attackers to extract sensitive information from web servers, but it didn't cause them to crash.
-Tricking a program into reading or writing memory outside of the intended bounaries will not necessarily result in a crash.
+Tricking a program into reading or writing memory outside of the intended bounaries doesn't always crash it.

 The good news is that there's a tool that forces otherwise non-crashy memory errors to crash the program immediately.
 [Address Sanitizer (ASAN)](https://github.com/google/sanitizers/wiki/addresssanitizer) adds extra safety checks to a program's memory reads and writes that crash with debug output if the program attempts to read or write beyond a variable's memory location.